-Step 2 If school has no response by the second day, a home-visit will be the next step if possible to try and find out about the whereabouts of the children.
+Step 2 If school has no response by the third day, a home-visit will be the next step if possible to try and find out about the whereabouts of the children.
 If there is still no response a letter will be left asking the parent/care to make contact.

-Step 3 Further visits. will occur every second day.
-Texts and phone calls made every day until contact is made.
+Step 3 Further visits. will occur every 10 days.

-Step 4 If the absence exceeds 10 days, then the issue will be referred to the CME team see section 3.7 ad 3.8
+Step 4 If the absence exceeds 5 days with no contact with school then the issue will be referred to the CME team see section 3.7 ad 3.8

-3.7 Children Missing from Education
+3.7 Children Missing from Education (CME)

-When a pupil has not attended for 10 school days without authorisation the school has a statutory responsibility to inform the Children Missing from Education Team.
+When a pupil has not attended for 5 school days without authorisation the school has a statutory responsibility to inform the Children Missing from Education Team.